guido-an/Ticketing-System/README.md

 <ul>

-<li>The user can create a new ticket, upload images, see all his tickets, answer to the admin and filter the tickets according to the status that can be active or closed.</li>
+<li>The user can create a new ticket, upload images, see all his tickets, answer to the admin and filter the tickets according to the status that can be active or closed.
+The user receives a notification email when there is a new answer or the ticket is closed.</li>
 <br>
-<li>The admin of the system can view all the tickets created by users, answer to them, change their status and filter them.The admin receives a notification email when a new ticket is created.</li>
+<li>The admin of the system can view all the tickets created by users, answer to them, change their status and filter them.
+The admin receives a notification email when a new ticket is created.</li>
 </ul>
 <h1>Preview</h1>
 http://support.vanillamarketing.it/